open-easyrtc/open-easyrtc/docs/easyrtc_webrtc_problems.md

    - Especially common with laptops and tablets.
    - Reduce the speaker volume.
    - Use a headset.
-   - Use a conference microphone/speaker with built-in noise canceling.
+   - Use a conference microphone/speaker with built-in noise cancelling.
- - HOPE: Browsers implement (and expose) their own noise canceling and feedback protection options.
+ - HOPE: Browsers implement (and expose) their own noise cancelling and feedback protection options.